types of italian cheese

 Best Italian cheese

 The next one that made our Italian cheeses list is the Grana Padano.
 This is another sharp Italian cheese, but it’s aged for less, and it’s much lighter in taste than the Parmigiano Reggiano.
-Many people tend to confuse Grana Padano with Parmigiano because the way this cheese is being used is really similar.
+Many people tend to confuse Grana Padano with Parmigiano because the way this cheese is being used is similar.

 Not like the parmesan which is made with sheep milk, Grana Padano is a hard, crumbly-textured cheese made with unpasteurized cow milk that’s semi-skimmed through a natural creaming process.
 The aging of Grana Padano is usually between 9 and 16 months.
+This one is also cheaper.

 The difference exists, however, for instance, that Grana Padano is produced in the region of Lombardy, but also Trentino Alto Adige, Piedmont, Emilia Romagna, and Veneto.
-Grana Padano’s origin though points us to the Po river, and the region of Emilia Romagna where there are over 150 factories that produce Grana Padano cheese.
+Grana Padano’s origin though points us to the Po River, and the region of Emilia Romagna where there are over 150 factories that produce Grana Padano cheese.

 5. Mozzarella